Using R inside of Conda¶

 as well.

-If something is missing from all Anaconda channels, then you can proceed to use
+If something is missing from all Conda channels, then you can proceed to use

 installation methods such as install.packages